kerguler/PopJSON/docs/tutorial.md

 We propose a JavaScript Object Notation (JSON) representation, named PopJSON, for communicating and storing population dynamics models.
 Ornamented with custom tags and operations, PopJSON describes the essentials of a dynamically-structured multi-process matrix population model.
 In its current implementation, PopJSON deals with the `sPop` models of Erguler et al. \[<a href="https://f1000research.com/articles/7-1220/v3" target="_blank" rel="noreferrer">sPop</a>, <a href="https://www.nature.com/articles/s41598-022-15806-2" target="_blank" rel="noreferrer">sPop2</a>, <a href="https://github.com/kerguler/Population" target="_blank" rel="noreferrer">Population</a>\], but soon will cover the canonical ODE and DDE models and more.

-By definition, the representation cannot be directly executed, but requires a parser to translate it into code that can either be directly executed or compiled.
+PopJSON requires a parser to translate it into code that can either be directly interpreted or compiled into an executable.
 For the <a href="https://github.com/kerguler/Population" target="_blank" rel="noreferrer">Population</a> package, the output should be raw ANSI C, however, many other canonical models can be parsed into R, Python, or any other scientific programming language.

-In this repository, we included a <a href="https://github.com/kerguler/PopJSON/blob/main/wrappers/population.py" target="_blank" rel="noreferrer">wrapper</a> to read and simulate the translated models in `Python`.
+In this repository, we included a <a href="https://github.com/kerguler/PopJSON/blob/main/wrappers/population.py" target="_blank" rel="noreferrer">wrapper</a> to read and simulate the translated models into `Python`.
 Soon, we will write another one for `R`.

-model definition
-population declaration
-process declaration
-environmental variables

-We use the curly brackets \{\} to group related tags and square brackets \[\] to define processess with a strict order.
+We use the curly brackets \{\} throughout the text to group related tags and square brackets \[\] to define processess with a strict order.
 We hope all will be clearer as you read along.

 ## Model definition

-We first define a model by using the **model** tag.
+We define a model sstarting with the **model** tag.
 Here, the key tags are **type** and **parameters**.
 In this version of PopJSON, we covered the **Population** model, but we are working on including more canonical ODE, DDE, etc. models.

 The dynamics can either be deterministic or stochastic, which is determined using the boolean tag **deterministic**.
 If needed, we can set the precision of the accumulative process indicator (this is specific to the Population package) with the **istep** tag.
 This effectively limits the maximum number of pseudo-stage classes.